News & Views

 - Malta Key Employee Initiative – is a fast track work permit application programme, applicable to managerial and/or highly-technical professionals with relevant qualifications or adequate experience relating to a specific job.

-- The Malta Highly Qualified Persons Programme – available to EU nationals for five years and non-EU nationals for four years.
+- The Malta Highly Qualified Persons Programme – available to EU nationals for five years (may be renewed up to 2 times, 15 years in total) and non-EU nationals for four years (may be renewed up to 2 times, 12 years in total).
 This programme is targeted at professional individuals earning more than €86,938 in 2021, and seeking to work in Malta in certain industries

 - Digital Nomad Residence Permit – targeted at individuals who wish to maintain their current job in another country, but legally reside in Malta and work remotely.